Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

 \section{Junior elements and pointwise stabilizers in codimension 6}

 The goal of this section is to extend the results of Sections \ref{sec-CyclicPointwiseStabilizer}, \ref{sec-RuleOutMostJuniors}, \ref{sec-codim5} to codimension $k=6$.
-For the first time in our study of pointwise stabilizers, and for the second time in this paper after Section \ref{sec-MakeDisjoint}, we need to assume the existence of a Calabi-Yau resolution, and not just a crepant (or even simply-connected crepant) resolution of the singular quotient $A/G$.
-Indeed, in dimension 6, products of the two examples of \cite{III0} yield non-Calabi-Yau simply-connected crepant resolutions of certain singular quotients $A/G$.
+For the first time in our study of pointwise stabilizers, and for the second time in this paper after Section \ref{sec-MakeDisjoint}, we need to assume the existence of a Calabi-Yau resolution, and not just a $K$-trivial resolution of the singular quotient $A/G$.
+Indeed, in dimension 6, products of the two examples of \cite{III0} can arise.
+Locally, they create non-cyclic pointwise stabilizers.
+Globally, they yield $K$-trivial resolutions of singular quotients $A/G$ that are not Calabi--Yau manifolds.

 We start by proving the following partial classification of pointwise stabilizers in codimension 6 in Subsection \ref{subsec-pstabcod6}.